Ushindisidi/live_data_reporter/README.md

    Note: Ensure map.gif and iss.gif are actual, non-animated .gif files, as the turtle module can be particular about image formats.
 How to Run
- * Make sure your virtual environment is activated.
+  Make sure your virtual environment is activated.
- * Navigate to the root directory of the live-data-reporter project in your terminal.
+  Navigate to the root directory of the live-data-reporter project in your terminal.
- * Run the main application script: python main.py
+  Run the main application script: python main.py

- * Follow the on-screen menu prompts to choose an option.
 Project Structure
 live-data-reporter/
 ├── data/